Skip to Content

 • Budget for the long haul.
 “Repairs don’t stop at closing,” cautions Glick, “ and rural homes can have higher maintenance costs, such as well or septic system upkeep.”

-Go into a foreclosure purchase with both eyes wide open, and trust in your agent, lender, and attorney/ title company to guide you as smoothly through this process as possible.
+Go into a foreclosure purchase with both eyes wide open, and allow your agent, lender, and attorney or title company to guide you through the process.
 Along the journey, practice patience but maintain positivity and optimism that the deal will work out.
 So long as you’re not in a major rush, you should be able to land a better deal on foreclosure coupled with a USDA loan.